Social Engineering

 • Hover over links before clicking

-• Use hardware security keys (phishing-resistant)
+• Use hardware security keys (phishing-resistant), a CosmicNet best practice

 • When in doubt, don't click